 Welcome Evening: On the evening before all ski courses, we hold a welcome meeting.
 This is normally at around 6:30pm.
 The welcome meeting is an opportunity to meet the instructor, answer any questions you may have, and to hand out avalanche transceiver packs to clients who reserved them.
 Times for pick ups from your accommodation will also be available.
 If you cannot attend the welcome meeting, please let us know beforehand by telephone or email.

 Accepting Risk: By booking a course you will be taking advantage of a huge amount of experience and expertise.
-The instructor is very skilled at developing performance as described on the AMP website.
+The instructor is very skilled at developing performance.
 Instructors are well trained in the safety aspects of skiing in the mountains.
 They can advise, help and lead you.
 However, skiing involves an element of risk which you must accept as inherent to the sport.
-You must take responsibility over your own actions and decisions when skiing on the mountain either by yourself or within an AMP group course.
+You must take responsibility over your own actions and decisions when skiing on the mountain either by yourself or within a group course.
 It is known that accidents do happen as part of skiing.
-By booking on these ski courses or private lesson, you will be accepting the risk involved and accepting that an accident may happen.
-You will also be responsible for accepting whether to take part in any activity whether; an exercise, a particular technique, skiing a particular slope, skiing a particular speed, skiing particular snow textures.
-The instructor, cannot be held responsible for accidents.
+By booking on our ski courses or private lessons, you will be accepting the risk involved in skiing and accepting that accidents can happen.
+You will also be responsible for accepting whether to take part in any activity whether; an exercise, a particular technique, skiing a particular slope, skiing a particular speed, skiing particular snow conditions.
+The instructor, cannot be held responsible for an accident.
 If at any point you wish to not take part in an activity for any reason, then you must let the instructor know immediately.